jeffreywu2025/security/src/unit_3/activity1.md

 Use these basic tools and make a list that details the following information:

-How many hops from your machine to your assigned website?
+-How many hops from your machine to your assigned website?

-Which step causes the biggest delay in the route?
+-Which step causes the biggest delay in the route?
 What is the average duration of that delay?

-What are the main nameservers for the website?
+-What are the main nameservers for the website?

-Who is the registered contact?
+-Who is the registered contact?

-What is the MX record for the website?
+-What is the MX record for the website?

-Where is the website hosted?
+-Where is the website hosted?
 ______________
 1.Introduction